We answer the most asked questions about the UPC. If you want to know more, get in touch and we’d be happy to help.

 Patentees will, of course, also want to consider the litigation regime applying to unitary patents.
 These are mandatorily litigated in the UPC, and cannot be opted out.
 This has upsides and downsides.
 The main upside is obviously the advantage of central enforcement in a single action.
 A unitary patent also means it will only ever be subject to the UPC regime, whereas European patents not opted out will be subject to dual UPC/national jurisdiction for a transitional period (of at least 7 years) and susceptible to pre-emptive national actions for revocation which may block the ability of the patentee to use the UPC.
 On the downside, some teething problems are possible with the UPC meaning that enforcement may not be as straightforward as hoped.
 For some time, there will certainly be a good degree of uncertainty both as to procedure and outcome from the Court’s divisions while a body of case law and practice is developed.
 Further, the flip-side of central enforcement is central revocation, including by proactive actions begun in the UPC central division, meaning that what would otherwise have been a family of EPs may be revoked in one case.

-If I am sued, will it always be in my home state?
+If a company headquartered in a member state is sued, will it always be in its home state?

 No. The rules state that actions can be commenced taking into account where defendants are domiciled and where infringing acts take place.
 In the case of groups of companies, often many different subsidiaries may be involved in alleged infringing activities, and infringement may be widespread.
 The first instance organisation of the UPC is complex with multiple local and possibly regional divisions, and there are likely to be over a dozen potential venues in which most actions may be commenced, with the choice lying with the patentee.
 Hence, you might potentially be sued in almost any division of the UPC, but whichever division is used, its decisions have the same pan-European effect.